I. Academic Advising

 a.
 Fines will depend on the severity of the violation, previous offenses, degree of involvement, and the circumstances.

 b.
 A fine imposed by the Director of Residential Living or Residence Halls Judicial Board shall not exceed $50 per violation.
-A fine imposed by the Dean of Students or University Judicial Board shall not exceed $100 per violation.
+A fine imposed by the Associate Vice President for Student Life or University Judicial Board shall not exceed $100 per violation.

 c.
 The fine shall be paid within 30 days from the time it was imposed (and upon the completion of the appeals process, if applicable).

 d.
-Other payment arrangements must be agreed to by the Director of Residential Living/Dean of Students.
+Other payment arrangements must be agreed to by the Director of Residential Living/Associate Vice President for Student Life.

 e.
 Failure to pay the fine as specified will result in an additional charge (see II.
 T.) and will result in additional disciplinary proceedings under this Code.